-Suspensions can only be for a breach of a school's behaviour policy, which must be published on the school's website and proactively shared with students and parents.
-It is important that all students understand the school's expectations of behaviour and the consequences for non-compliance.
+Suspensions can only be for a breach of a school's Behaviour Policy, which must be published on the school's website and pro-actively shared with students and Parents/Carers.
+It is important that all students understand the school's expectations of behaviour and the consequences for non- compliance.